List of Coronation Street characters introduced in 2016: Harry Platt

 Harry Platt made his first on-screen appearance on 21 March 2016.
 He was played by Pixie and Presley Sellars, and Woody Illsley.
 Twins Freddie and Isaac Rhodes took over the role in 2017.
 He is the son of Sarah Platt and Callum Logan (Sean Ward), and the half-brother of Bethany and Max Turner (Harry McDermott).
 He is born five weeks early by caesarean section after Sarah goes into labour in Tracy Barlow's (Kate Ford) florist shop.
 On 9 December 2024, it was announced that the role had been recast to Carter-J Murphy, who replaced the Rhodes twins.
 Jack P. Shepherd, who plays Murphy's on-screen uncle David Platt, shared the news of his casting with Digital Spy.
 He told them: "They've just recast the lad who plays Harry.
 Carter is very, very confident."
 However, after four months Murphy stepped down from the role due to being cast in Matilda the Musical; he made his final appearance in April 2025.
 Joshua Leavy replaced Murphy, debuting in the role on 20 October 2025.

 In December 2015, Sarah is accidentally struck by Tim Metcalfe's (Joe Duttine) van and is taken to a hospital, where she is told that she is four months pregnant by Callum.
 She plans to have an abortion, but is talked out of it by Kylie.
 Todd Grimshaw (Bruno Langley) takes Sarah to the florist to relax after shopping, but as Todd reminisces about Billy, Sarah goes into labour, which annoys Tracy.
 At the hospital, the doctor wants Sarah to have a caesarean section, but Sarah refuses.
 Todd persuades Sarah, and she agrees to have one.
 Her son is born in March 2016.
 When Callum's mother Marion Logan (Susan Cookson) arrives at the hospital after being told about Sarah's pregnancy by Gemma, Sarah refuses to let her meet her child.
 Sarah names him Harry from one of Bethany's suggestions.
 Sarah and Harry are picked up from the hospital by Audrey, and Sarah feels that the others did not want to because of who Harry's father is.
 In April 2016, Harry is christened with Sarah's brother Nick, Nick's fiancée Carla Connor (Alison King), and Todd as godparents.
-After Callum's corpse is found under Gail Rodwell's (Helen Worth) annex in May 2016, Sarah starts behaving irrationally and the family realise she suffers from mental health problems.
+After Callum's corpse is found under Gail Rodwell's (Helen Worth) annexe in May 2016, Sarah starts behaving irrationally and the family realise she suffers from mental health problems.
 In June 2016, Sarah changes the house locks and barricades herself with Harry.
 When she is taken to a hospital, Harry is left in Kylie's care, but Sarah gets a place in a mother and baby unit.
 In July 2016, Sarah decides to leave the unit when Kylie is stabbed to death, but Bethany persuades Sarah to stay for her and Harry's sake.
 Sarah discharges herself from the unit and returns home in August 2016.